 About the Artist

-Isabel's multimedia practice frequently focuses on the environment and ecology, integrating drawing and painting to relay the intricate complexity of natural forms within her art.
+Isabel's multimedia practice integrates drawing and painting to relay the intricate complexity of natural forms within her art.
 She also incorporates textiles into her work to create three-dimensional, sculptural artworks that interact with natural settings, creating a synergistic relationship between art and the environment.
-Photography is essential to her art practice, functioning as an investigative tool to document sites and ecological phenomena, to identify the individual characteristics of her subject, like the gnarled roots and cracked bark of trees.
-Combined with the velvety threads of moss her artwork carries incredible tactility and detail that reveals the detail of each organism, providing a sensory window into the complexity of the natural world.
+Photography is essential to her art practice, functioning as an investigative tool to document sites and ecological phenomena, to identify the individual characteristics of her subject, like gnarled roots and the cracked bark of trees.
+Her art practice, which is united by a methodical approach and careful concentration employed across media, provides a sensory window into the complexity of the natural world.